resolve109/study-aws-sa/aws-study-guide.md

   - More effective than SNS for microservices that need to process data sequentially
   - Better solution than using Lambda functions or DynamoDB Streams for basic inter-service communication
   - Particularly useful when migrating from monolithic to microservices architectures

+### AWS Backup
+- **Cross-Region Backup**:
+  - Provides centralized, fully managed backup service across AWS services
+  - Can easily copy EC2 and RDS backups to a separate region
+  - Creates backup policies to automate backup tasks and enforce retention periods
+  - Ensures data is backed up to different regions for disaster recovery with minimal manual intervention
+  - Offers the least operational overhead compared to managing individual service backups
+  - More comprehensive than DLM for handling different AWS service backups
+  - Simpler than managing multiple manual snapshot processes and copies
+  - Can automate the entire backup workflow with far fewer manual steps than alternative approaches
+  - Ideal for long-term data retention requirements (e.g., 7 years) for compliance purposes
+  - More operationally efficient than custom scripts or manual backup processes for DynamoDB and other services

 ## Container and Kubernetes Services